 For those who are committed to a management system which is at the core of your business then this will probably be an integral part of your management system.
-You may however need to review how effectively you connect those processes and understand the influence and impact of those processes on each other and on the business.
-This should also elevate the system in terms of its importance and value to the business, because it should drive more meaningful analysis of the key business processes and critical aspects of those processes.
-In practical terms it will require an organization to more fully analyse its processes and ensure that there is good understanding of how they interact with each other – and not operate as isolated procedures without overlap.
+You may, however, need to review how effectively you connect those processes and understand the influence and impact of those processes on each other and on the business.
+This should also elevate the system in terms of its importance and value to the business because it should drive more meaningful analysis of the key business processes and critical aspects of those processes.
+In practical terms, it will require an organization to more fully analyze its processes and ensure that there is a good understanding of how they interact with each other – and not operate as isolated procedures without overlap.

 Clause 4 introduces some significant innovations to the management system world, and could represent a challenge to some organizations who have not viewed the management system as essential to the business, focused as it is on raising management systems to a higher level and to be more central to the way an organization works – an approach which is entirely correct and logical.